auranbuckles/auranbuckles.github.io/_posts/2016-12-01-delivering_array_datatypes_in_an_angular-rails_app.markdown

 ![Recipe Form var data](/img/world-recipes-01.png)

 Since **\r\n** was used, instead of seeing "\r\n" after each ingredient item, it will show either an arrow or an actual new line.
+(Edit: I eventually abandoned this because I am using seed data, which escapes every "\" instance.
+I changed it to "/r/n" instead, but the original string would've worked if it wasn't for the seed data.)
 Then, in order for Rails to receive this data correctly in the backend, a custom writer is needed in the serializer:

 {% highlight ruby %}
 class Recipe < ApplicationRecord